bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

 ## Introduction

 #### Compact Filters:
 Compact filters are the latest specification of Bitcoin SPV node implementation as per [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki) and [BIP158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
-These filters allow creation of light client nodes (aka Neutrinos).
-Such light clients have been envisioned in the white paper also by Satoshi himself, but due to lack of robust privacy and trust guarantees using conventional [bloomfilters](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki), these type of nodes never got popular.
+The [Neutrino](https://github.com/lightninglabs/neutrino) project pioneered the use of compact filter based light client nodes for using with Lightning Network wallets.
+Such light clients were envisioned by Satoshi himself in  his original white paper, but due to lack of robust privacy and trust guarantees using conventional [bloomfilters](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki), these type of nodes never got popular.

 Enters [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki), which described a new type of filters for Bitcoin Blockchain data, known as `compact_filters`.
 Using compact filters, a light-node can talk to one or more full nodes, and fetch relevant information on the blockchain.
 With much more robust privacy and security guarantees than previously possible.
-These are **Neutrinos**.
-And they are best suitable to be embedded inside mobile wallets, to create more trustless mobile applications on Bitcoin.
+Compact filter based nodes are best suitable to be used with mobile wallets, to create more trustless mobile applications on Bitcoin.
 Any wallet application that needs to have an "eye on the blockchain" has an use for such light clients.

 Example of such neutrino wallets in wild is [Breeze](https://github.com/breez/breezmobile) Lightning mobile wallet.

 Bitcoin core supports `BIP157` from `v0.21.0`.

 #### BDK and Compact filters
-BDK is a bitcoin wallet development library that can be used to create bitcoin wallets with ith custom `Database` and `Blockchain` backend.
+BDK is a bitcoin wallet development library that can be used to create bitcoin wallets with custom `Database` and `Blockchain` backends.
 BDK is a [descriptor](https://bitcoindevkit.org/descriptors/) based wallet, i.e. the wallet keychain is described by a set of descriptors.

 Using BDK one can instantiate wallets of various kinds as per requirement.
 BDK abstracts away all the heavy lifting works, and allow wallet devs to concentrate on logic that they care about, i.e. writing wallet codes.
-For more detailed documentation on BDK capabilities check these [blog](https://bitcoindevkit.org/blog/2020/12/hello-world/), [bog](https://bitcoindevkit.org/blog/2020/11/descriptors-in-the-wild/) and [docs](https://docs.rs/bdk/0.7.0/bdk/).
+For more detailed documentation on BDK capabilities check these [blog](https://bitcoindevkit.org/blog/2020/12/hello-world/), [bog](https://bitcoindevkit.org/blog/2020/11/descriptors-in-the-wild/) and [docs](https://docs.rs/bdk/).

 The main three components of abstraction in BDK are
   - `Database`